 The Capital, Kintampo, is about 130KM away by road from the regional capital and lies east of the BAR Capital, Sunyani.

-In terms of location and size, the Municipal is strategically located at the centre of Ghana and serves as a transit point between the northern and southern sectors of the country.
+In terms of location and size, the Municipality is strategically located at the centre of Ghana and serves as a transit point between the northern and southern sectors of the country.

 It is hoped that the construction of the Kunsu- Ntankro-Prang- Kintampo- Wa roads will further open and enhance vehicular traffic on these roads as well as interaction between the southern and northern parts of Ghana.